CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 every commit has a unique hash id which lets you interact with the commit without conflicting with other commits, (randomly generated)

 ## Internals
-hashes may differ from a user to another user
+hashes differ from a user to another user

 ### Some plumbing
 all data in .git are just files, commits, current branch, where the [[#^5b1ad8|pointer]] pointing